 The industrial sources of PFCs in Columbus, Georgia; Mobile, Alabama; and Pensacola, Florida are, respectively, various textile industries, a paper mill, and a carpet manufacturing facility.
 These industries used 3M PFCs in the manufacturing processes for their products.
 PFOS was detected in the effluent from POTWs in these cities at levels between 41 and 959 ppt.
 PFOA was detected in the effluent from these facilities at levels between 67 and 147 ppt.
-FOSA was detected below the quantifiable level in the effluent samples from Mobile and Pensacola.
+FOSA was detected in the effluent from the Columbus POTW at a concentration of 85 ppt, and was detected below the quantifiable level in the effluent samples from Mobile and Pensacola.
 The wastewater sludge sampled at these facilities contained PFOS at concentrations ranging from 57.7 to 159 ppb.
 PFOA was detected in the sludge from the Columbus and Pensacola POTWs at levels between 2.4 and 16.5 ppb.
 PFOA was not detected at a quantifiable level in the effluent or sludge from the Mobile POTW.
 FOSA was detected in the sludge from Columbus and Pensacola at concentrations between 1.27 and 43.4 ppb and below the quantifiable level in the effluent from the Mobile POTW.